Hi, my name is Rachel

 As a maker I love to look at the clothes and visualise what will give the best effect when the keepsake is made and on display.
 But each keepsake is designed for their own family.
 So I always ask clients to let me know which pieces are the most precious to them.
 It’s all about the client, and their memories.

 I always get 5* reviews.
-And I really treasure the messages that customers give me when they receive their keepsakes and see them on my Facebook and Instagram feeds.
-I am on Facebook at www.facebook.co/messystork/ and on Instagram @messystork
+And I really treasure the messages that customers give me when they receive their keepsakes and see their photos on my Facebook and Instagram feeds.
+To follow me on Facebook click here and on Instagram click here.

 Just in case you are reading this and thinking – why the weird company name?!?
 I started out making baby change bags (hence the stork) in the style of messenger bags (so the messy bit).
 However I got bored sewing straight lines and I prefer 3d creations so I turned to keepsake making.
 Along the way I made some cute rag dolls for my daughter and clients, and I have made my own pattern which is available through my Etsy shop www.messystork.etsy.com as a download.